liltrendi/ai-text-generator-challenge/README.md

 ### :triangular_flag_on_post: Live Demo

-This web app is hosted on Vercel.
-You can try it out here: [OpenAI Text Generator Challenge](https://ai-text-generator-challenge.vercel.app/)
+This web app is hosted on [Netlify](https://netlify.com) (crucial choice as I needed to use their identity service for authentication).
+You can try it out here: [OpenAI Text Generator Challenge](https://ai-text-generator-challenge.netlify.app)

 <!-- Screenshots -->